Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 ![hs22-truenas-create-vm-3](/assets/images/posts/hs22-truenas-create-vm-3.png)

 I have set the graphic card to use "SPICE" as this has a minor positive performance impact.
+The SCSI controller has been configured to VirtIO SCSI Single for best performance as per Proxmox documentation.

 ![hs22-truenas-create-vm-4](/assets/images/posts/hs22-truenas-create-vm-4.png)